rlucioni/recipes/recipes/drinks/french-press-coffee.md

 # French Press Coffee

 1:10 coffee to water ratio.
-Ingredient amounts given here yield two large mugs.
+Ingredient amounts given here yield two coffee cups.

-- 50 grams coarsely ground coffee
+- 40 grams coarsely ground coffee
-- 500 grams water
+- 400 grams water

 1. Bring water to a boil and allow to cool slightly to somewhere near 195&deg;-205&deg;F.
 2. Pour enough water over the grounds to inundate them, and allow the coffee to bloom for 30 seconds.